jonlee174/galois-playground/README.md

 ## Supported Polynomials

-The application supports any polynomial with rational coefficients, including:
+The application supports polynomials with rational coefficients up to **degree 11**:

 - **Simple forms**: x^n ± c (e.g., x^3-2, x^4+5)
 - **Quadratic-like**: x^4 + ax^2 + b (e.g., x^4-10x^2+1)
 - **General polynomials**: a_n*x^n + ... + a_1*x + a_0 with rational coefficients

+**Important restrictions:**
+- Polynomials must be **irreducible over Q** for Galois group computation
+- **Maximum degree is 11** - higher degree polynomials are computationally prohibitive
-**Important**: Polynomials must be irreducible over Q for Galois group computation.
-The application will detect and notify you if a polynomial is reducible.
+- The application will detect and notify you if a polynomial is reducible or too high degree

 ## Technology Stack